LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 ### Keyboard Hotkeys

 ```
+LEFT ALT + ~ = Play random aimation from all available animations.
 LEFT ALT + 1 = Play first animation if the asset has such an animation.
 LEFT ALT + 2 = Play second animation if the asset has such an animation.
 LEFT ALT + 3 = Play third animation if the asset has such an animation.